I was in her last year of teaching at Harrison in 1984, died in 2010:

 Starting up wireless on the command line

-Create a wpa_supplicant file (maybe using wpa_gui):
+Create a wpa_supplicant file (maybe using wpa_gui):#Generated by wpa_gui

 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev